-My middle child has definitely fallen asleep on her dad’s lap right in the middle of a 9:30 service.
-My oldest has made the most amazing doodles you’ve ever seen during service times and, when he was little, if I could get my youngest to make it through any portion of a service, he spent most of his time touching everything he can get his hands on like hymnals, bulletins, random strangers’ hair…
+To be brutally honest, sometimes my kids think church is boring.
+My middle child has definitely fallen asleep on her dad’s lap right in the middle of a 9:30 a.m. service.
+My oldest has made the most amazing doodles you’ve ever seen during worship.
+And my youngest used to touch everything: hymnals, bulletins, random strangers’ hair…

-There’s a lot to unpack in those questions, more than one blog post can cover.
-A lot of underlying assumptions about why we go to church and what church is supposed to look like and how kids are wired and all that stuff, but I’m just going to tell you my simple reason for why I want my kids participating in worship.
+Those questions leave a lot to unpack.
+They contain a lot of underlying assumptions about why we go to church, what church is supposed to look like, how kids are wired, etc. But I’m just going to tell you my simple reason I want my kids participating in worship.

 Because they are members of the body of Christ.

-But most adults I know, especially adults that are desiring to grow in their faith and active in their walk with Christ, would not use the fact that church is “boring” to dissuade them from attending.Because that’s not why we go to church.We don’t go to church for an adrenaline rush.
-We don’t go to church to be entertained.
+But most adults I know, especially adults that are desiring to grow in their faith and active in their walk with Christ, would not use the fact that church is “boring” to dissuade them from attending.Because that’s not why we go to church.We don’t go to church for an adrenaline rush OR FOR entertainMENT.
 We don’t go to church for goosebumps and thrills and chills.
-I’m not saying there aren’t times when we have amazing moments where those things might happen, but that is not WHY we go to church.
+I’m not saying THOSE amazing moments DON’t EVER happen, but that’s not WHY we go to church.

-But even if we do it all perfectly, chances are, there are going to be days where church is boring.
+But even if we do it all perfectly, chances are, on some days kids will say church is boring.
 And that’s OK.
-Because there are days when school is boring, and home is boring, and life is boring.
+Because some days school is boring, and home is boring, and life is boring.

-If we are never bored, if we are constantly entertained and distracted, how are we ever going to find time to “be still and know that He is God”?
+If we’re never bored, if we’re constantly entertained and distracted, how will we ever find time to “be still and know that He is God” (Psalm 46:10)?

-If you are concerned with bringing your child into worship because you are afraid that he/she will be bored, don’t be.
-Being bored is not the worst thing in the world.
+If you’re concerned with bringing your kids into worship because you’re afraid they’ll say church is boring, don’t be.
+Being bored isn’t the worst thing in the world.
 But here are some great suggestions for how you can engage with your child during the service so that being bored and being left out don’t have to be the same.

 - Sit toward the front where it is easier for your little ones to see and hear what is going on.
 They tire of looking at the backs of others’ heads.